-- · Expenses you incurred as an employee and deducted on federal Schedule A (Form 1040 or 1040-SR), Itemized Deductions.
+- Expenses you incurred as an employee and deducted on federal Schedule A (Form 1040).

 - An activity for which you are not at risk.

 - Amounts received from a partnership or S corporation, if the basis limitations under IRC Section 704(c) or IRC Section 1366(d) apply.

-- · A passive activity.
+- A passive activity.

 - A tax shelter farm activity.